Financial Independence Update – October 2020

 You can read more about sequence of returns risk in this post below, why you shouldn’t follow any 4% rule without some caution and understanding first.

 Our RRSP withdrawals prior to age 71 will start reducing the deferred tax liability that is our RRSPs before my workplace pension kicks in.
 It will also allow us to consider delaying CPP and/or OAS for the inflation-fighting fixed income benefits those government programs provide.
-This way, by getting rid of our RRSPs in our 50s and 60s I have effectively transferred some of my investment risk to our government programs.

 Beyond that, here are some OAS facts you need to know and consider: